American Indian Family Empowerment Program

 • Develop curriculum

-• Learn from an elder to preserve Native culture
+• Learn from an elder (or elders) to preserve Native culture

 • Develop kinship ties (learn from family, elders and community members)